ldkong1205/LaserMix/README.md

 ## Updates

+- \[2023.12\] - Introducing [FRNet](https://github.com/Xiangxu-0103/FRNet), an efficient and effective **real-time** LiDAR segmentation model that achieves promising semi-supervised learning results on `SemanticKITTI` and `nuScenes`.
+Code and checkpoints are available for downloading.
 - \[2023.03\] - Intend to test the **robustness** of your LiDAR semantic segmentation models?
 Check our recent work, :robot: [Robo3D](https://github.com/ldkong1205/Robo3D), a comprehensive suite that enables OoD robustness evaluation of 3D segmentors on our newly established datasets: `SemanticKITTI-C`, `nuScenes-C`, and `WOD-C`.
 - \[2023.03\] - LaserMix was selected as a :sparkles: highlight :sparkles: at [CVPR 2023](https://cvpr.thecvf.com/) (top 10% of accepted papers).
 - \[2023.02\] - LaserMix was accepted to [CVPR 2023](https://cvpr.thecvf.com/)! :tada: